valdelaseras/pedestal/README.md

-# Pedestal [WIP]
+# Pedestal

 An SCSS/SMACCS 'pedestal' to accelerate your workflow.

-Pedestal provides a solid UI foundation, with an automatically responsive, flexible and consistent layout and clean overall look.
+Pedestal provides a solid foundation, with an automatically responsive, flexible and consistent layout and clean overall look.
 Quickly configure some variables to adjust the base styles, then you can focus on the fun stuff and easily add your own unique flair by sprinkling your custom styles on top °˖✧◝(⁰▿⁰)◜✧˖°